Autographivirales: Therapeutic antibiotic use

-Autographivirales in Phage Cocktail Formulation
+Autographivirales in phage cocktail formulation

-“Phage cocktails” are a form of phage therapy that involves employing at least two phages to target a single bacterial strain, creating a form of therapy with greater ‘depth.’
+"Phage cocktails" are a form of phage therapy that involves employing at least two phages to target a single bacterial strain, creating a form of therapy with greater 'depth.'
 Phage cocktails are an effective substitute for antibiotics as they create a broader host range and delay the development of phage resistance in bacteria.
 Phage cocktails are most commonly used to combat infections caused by Pseudomonas aeruginosa, Klebsiella pneumoniae, and Escherichia coli.

 Clinical practices have employed phage cocktails to prevent bacterial biofilm formation, which is one of the greatest challenges in the healthcare industry.
 A recent study showed that formulated phage cocktails that included Autographivirales under the now-abolished family classification Podoviridae, effectively reduced the growth of Klebsiella pneumoniae.

 Etymology

 Autographivirales takes the first part of its name, Autographi-, from Ancient Greek αὐτός (autós), meaning self, and Greek γρᾰ́φειν (gráphein) meaning to carve, which refer to "self-writing" or "self-transcribing" viruses of the order that encode a large single subunit RNA polymerase.
 The suffix -virales is used to indicate virus orders.